 The Department reports there are approximately twenty-one contractors operating moderate-risk residential programs for boys.
-The Department anticipates less than eleven but more than two private Providers may respond to the RFP.
+The Department anticipates less than eleven but more than two private Providers may respond to the Request for Proposal (RFP).

 The Department has contracted its residential services for over fifteen years, since 1994.
 The Council believes there is sufficient competition to ensure a competitive procurement can be secured by the Department.